-For the highest quality legal representation from and accredited attorney when you believe you have suffered damage to your health or when you’ve lost a loved one due to a diagnostic error, contact the Phoenix law firm of Knapp & Roberts to learn if you have a viable case to recover for your damages.
+For the highest quality legal representation from and accredited attorney when you believe you have suffered damage to your health or when you’ve lost a loved one due to a diagnostic error, contact the Phoenix injury attorneys at Knapp & Roberts to learn if you have a viable case to recover for your damages.
 We will work with you

 To force the negligent doctor to take responsibility for the harm done.